-An initial meeting between you (the applicant) and City of Nanaimo staff will be arranged to review the costs and requirements of your potential project.
+An initial meeting between you (the applicant) and City Staff will be arranged to review the costs and requirements of your potential project.
 This will require an initial site visit to discuss how your project can proceed in a way that avoids encroaching into any riparian leave strips on the property.
 It is highly recommended you consult with qualified professionals at this point when preparing your proposal.
 This includes a Qualified Environmental Professional (like a Biologist).
-You should be prepared to modify your project proposal to meet Municipal and Provincial requirements.
-Under certain circumstances, some requirements can be relaxed in order to avoid encroaching into a Riparian Leave Strip.
+You should be prepared to modify your project proposal to meet City and Provincial requirements.

+Under certain circumstances, some requirements can be relaxed in order to avoid encroaching into a riparian leave strip.
 These include:

-- \succ varying building setbacks;
+varying building setbacks;

-- > reducing parking requirements;

-- \succ looking at ways to reorient the building form; and,

-- > reducing the development footprint.

-- If after considering how to relax these development requirements as much as reasonably possible the property still cannot be developed under the current zoning and existing watercourse setback, then an application for a watercourse setback variance can be submitted.
+- > reducing parking requirements; - > looking at ways to reorient the building form; and, - > reducing the development footprint. - If after consideration of relaxing these development requirements as much as reasonably possible the property still cannot be developed under the current zoning and existing riparian leave strip, then a watercourse setback variance can be applied for.

-Applying for a Watercourse Development Permit
+Applying for a Watercourse Setback Variance

-If you are proceeding with a watercourse development permit, you will need to hire a Qualified Environmental Professional (QEP) to complete a riparian area assessment in order to define and establish a riparian leave strip that will include a Streamside Protection and Enhancement Area (SPEA), as required under the provincial Riparian Areas Regulation (RAR), and any significant wildlife features and habitat not critical to fish habitat, but found within the development permit area.
+• If you are proceeding with a watercourse setback variance, you will need to hire a Qualified Environmental Professional (QEP) to complete a riparian area assessment in order to establish a Streamside Protection and Enhancement Area (SPEA), as required under the provincial Riparian Areas Regulation (RAR).